opendocsg/slw-judgments-backfill/2017_SGHC_266/report.md

 _Tort_ – _Occupier’s liability_ – _Duty of care_

 [LawNet Editorial Note: The appeal from this decision in Civil Appeal No 132 of 2017 was dismissed by the Court of Appeal on 8 May 2018.
-See [2018] SGCA 42.]
+See <span class="citation">[2018] SGCA 42</span>.]

 30 October 2017